m1zar/MySQL-Query-Tester/README.md

 Just put this on your development server to have a simple way to check/test queries against your SQL/MySQL database.

+Put the query.php into the html folder, and access via <servername/ip address>/query.php

-NOTE: This is not suitable for a LIVE site, unless you are looking to let people access your data!!
+NOTE: This is not suitable for a LIVE site, unless you are looking to give everyone access to your database!

 Only dependancy is a web server with php and MySQL/SQL/MariaDB..